Hillary Clinton Lays Out Vision for ‘Growth and Fairness Economy’ at The New School

-“We can’t afford to leave talent on the sidelines,” Clinton said, framing the issue as both a moral and economic one.
+“We can’t afford to leave talent on the sidelines,” she said.
 “When we leave people out or write them off, we not only shortchange them and their dreams, we shortchange our country and our future.”

-Clinton also zeroed in on what she sees as many of the roadblocks to prosperity.
-Setting her sights on Wall Street, she promised to rein in the “excessive risks” of big banks while making stock markets “work for everyday investors.”
-She also drew attention to financial institutions that, despite facing felony charges for their crimes, “get off with limited consequences.”
+Clinton decried the “roadblocks to prosperity” facing millions of working Americans.
+Setting her sights on Wall Street, the Democratic presidential frontrunner promised to rein in the “excessive risks” of big banks while making stock markets “work for everyday investors.”
+She also drew attention to financial institutions that, despite facing criminal charges, “get off with limited consequences.”

 “This is wrong, and on my watch it will change,” she said.

-Neither did Clinton spare her opponents across the aisle.
-She blamed the Republican policy of “trickle-down economics,” an approach that “explodes the national debt, concentrates wealth even more, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican primary opponents and their embrace of “trickle-down economics.”
+Criticizing the approach, she argued that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

-“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind,” Clinton said, drawing a mix of cheers and laughter.
+“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.

-Still, despite the tough talk, Clinton struck an overall optimistic tone.
-She encouraged everyone from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
-In Clinton’s eyes, those needs are clear: fair wages and economic opportunity.
+However, in spite of her critiques, Clinton struck an optimistic tone.
+She encouraged Americans from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
+In Clinton’s eyes, that need is abundantly clear: creating economic opportunity for all Americans.

-“I want every child in our country, not just the granddaughter of a former senator and secretary of state,” Clinton said, referring to herself, “to live up to their God-given potential.”
+Said Clinton, “I want every child in our country, not just the granddaughter of a former senator and secretary of state, to live up to their God-given potential.”